jfoss2018/TechDegreeProject-6/README.md

 # TechDegreeProject-6

 This project introduces Node.js as a runtime environment capable of running programs written in JavaScript outside of the browser and its default package manager NPM.
-I used two npm packages along with Node native packages to create a content scraper.
+I used two npm packages along with Node native modules to create a content scraper.

 ### What does it do?